-6 We test for significance making use of an independent samples t-test and a 0,05 significance level.
-Since the regional samples considered in Figure 2a and 1b are not independent from the Belgian sample, this t-test implies a conservative test.
-7 This observation is not true for earlier vintages of EU SILC.
-For instance, in EU SILC 2008, the Walloon poverty rates were higher for all work-intensity subgroups, when compared to the weighted average of the EU15.
+(3) We test for significance making use of an independent samples t-test and a 0.05 significance level.
+Since the regional samples considered in Figure 2 are not independent from the Belgian sample, this t-test implies a conservative test.

+(4) This observation is not true for earlier vintages of EU-SILC.
+For instance, in EU-SILC 2008, the Walloon poverty rates were higher for all work intensity subgroups, when compared to the weighted average of the EU15.

-one partner working five days a week and the other only three days.
-Reconciling work and family responsibility with a household work intensity of 80% may be more difficult for the lone parent and entail more costs than for two-parents households.
+What this measure of 'work intensity' really means for a particular household should be understood in relation to its size: a lone-parent working four days a week, whose household work intensity is 80%, can be confronted with a very different situation than a couple with children, whose household work intensity is also 80%, with one partner working five days a week and the other only three days.
+Reconciling work and family responsibility with a household work intensity of 80% may be more difficult for the lone-parent and entail more costs than for two-parents households.
 And, obviously, in euros the household income of the latter is probably much higher than the income of the former.
-The income factor emerges when we compare child poverty risks on the basis of the work intensity of the household, distinguishing lone parent and other households.
-Figure 3 shows the poverty rates for two types of households with children, and three broad classes of work intensity; we compare Belgium and the unweighted average of the EU14.
+The income factor emerges when we compare child poverty risks on the basis of the work intensity of the household, distinguishing lone-parent and other households.
+Figure 3 shows the poverty rates for two types of households with children, and three broad classes of work intensity; we compare Belgium and the weighted average of the EU15.